kloon/woocommerce-chosen-variation-dropdowns/readme.txt

 == Frequently Asked Questions ==

-= Where are the options? =
+= Where do I disable the search box? =

-The WooCommerce Chosen Variation Dropdowns extension for WooCommerce has not option, one activated it will automatically load the correct functionality to display chosen variation dropdowns on product pages.
+The search box can be disabled under `WooCommerce -> Settings -> Catalog` selecting the `Disable Product Chosen Search` option and saving the settings.

 == Screenshots ==

 1. An example product page with chosen variation dropdowns.
+1. An example product page with Chosen variation dropdowns with search disabled.

 == Changelog ==